-I first met Jeff Hall in a supermarket parking lot 11 miles southeast of downtown Los Angeles.
-I had driven there in a beat-up Dodge pickup I'd borrowed in the hope of blending in, and immediately noticed the tall, dark-eyed man pacing back and forth as he spoke on his mobile phone.
+I first met Jeff Hall in a supermarket car park 11 miles southeast of downtown Los Angeles.
+I had driven there in a beat-up Dodge pick-up I'd borrowed in the hope of blending in, and immediately noticed the tall, dark-eyed man pacing back and forth as he spoke on his mobile phone.
 A large Iron Cross tattoo adorned the back of his clean-shaven head.

 I braced myself as I approached.
 "Hi, I'm the photographer," I said.
 He looked towards me without making eye contact and mumbled something about needing to wait for the other media.
 Then, with a faint smirk, he said: "Nice truck.
 I'm driving around in my wife's crappy little piece of shit."

 I spent the next year documenting the Detroit-based National Socialist Movement (NSM) of which Hall was a member.
 I wanted to get a first-hand glimpse of a group organising around the ideals and rhetoric of white nationalism in a US nowhere near entering the "post-racial" epoch many hoped would be ushered in by Barack Obama's election.

 Hall was the NSM's West Coast Unit leader.
 An unemployed plumber and father of five who bought his family's groceries with food stamps, he was charismatic and politically active in his community; once running for office with Riverside California's Western Municipal Water District and securing 33 percent of the vote.

 From the supermarket car park, Jeff led me, a two-person crew from HBO and members of a local television station, to a motel just down the road where 25 or so NSM members had gathered.
 These were the members who had travelled from out of state.
 Some sat in their rooms with the doors open; others hung over the railing of the second floor walkway running along the back of the building.
 There were a few women and a handful of teenagers.